Repaying your loans

 Can my student loans be forgiven through bankruptcy?

 You must repay your loan even if you don't graduate, can't find work in your field of study, or are dissatisfied with your educational program.
 In most cases, student loans (including alternative loans) can not be discharged through bankruptcy.
-However, in rare instances students may have their loans canceled, discharged or forgiven.

 What happens if I don't repay my loan?